 The Partnership for Advanced Computing in Europe (PRACE) is an international non-profit association with its seat in Brussels.
-The PRACE Research Infrastructure provides a persistent world-class high performance computing service for scientists and researchers from academia and industry in Europe.
-The computer systems and their operations accessible through PRACE are provided for this 11th call by 2 PRACE members (BSC representing Spain and CINECA representing Italy).
-The Implementation Phase of PRACE receives funding from the EU's Seventh Framework Programme (FP7/2007-2013) under grant agreement RI-312763.
+The mission of PRACE is to enable high impact scientific discovery and engineering research and development across all disciplines to enhance European competitiveness for the benefit of society.
+PRACE seeks to realize this mission by offering a persistent world class high performance computing (HPC) computing and data management resources and services for scientists and researchers from academia and industry in Europe, through a peer review process.
+The Implementation Phase of PRACE receives funding from the EU's Seventh Framework Programme (FP7/2007-2013) under grant agreement RI-312763 and from the EU's Horizon 2020 research and innovation programme (2014-2020) under grant agreement 653838.